Cosmology in Extended Parameter Space with DESI Data Release 2 Baryon Acoustic Oscillations: A 2$\sigma$+ Detection of Nonzero Neutrino Masses with an Update on Dynamical Dark Energy and Lensing Anomaly: Introduction

-In this paper, we extend the work in \cite{RoyChoudhury:2024wri} by using the new DESI DR2 BAO data \cite{DESI:2025zgx}, while using the same CMB and supernovae (SNe) datasets.
-Apart from that, we also use the Dark Energy Survey Year 1 (DESY1) data on galaxy clustering and weak lensing \cite{DES:2017myr}\footnote{We note here that a newer data on weak lensing from DES exists (DES Year 3), but the likelihoods are released only for CosmoSIS \cite{Zuntz:2014csq} and not Cobaya \cite{Torrado:2020dgo}, which we use in this paper.}.
 Our main goals for this paper are as follows: 1) As in \cite{RoyChoudhury:2024wri}, we want to check whether the evidence for dynamical dark energy survives in a largely extended parameter space with simple extensions to the cosmological model.
 2) We want to re-assess the $\sum m_{\nu}$ posteriors with the new DESI DR2 BAO likelihoods and the DES Year 1 results, in this extended model, to check whether we can obtain any 2$\sigma$ detection of positive non-zero $\sum m_{\nu}$.
-3) We aim to further investigate the lensing anomaly or $A_{\rm lens}$-anomaly \cite{Planck:2018vyg} situation in the presence of weak lensing data.
-4) We aim to assess the level of robustness of the Hubble tension \cite{Riess:2021jrx,Knox:2019rjx} in this largely extended parameter space.
+3) We aim to further investigate the lensing anomaly or $A_{\rm lens}$-anomaly \citep{Calabrese:2008rt,Planck:2018vyg} situation in the presence of weak lensing data.
+4) We aim to assess the level of robustness of the Hubble tension \citep{Riess:2021jrx,Knox:2019rjx} in this largely extended parameter space.
 With the release of the DESI DR2 BAO data, we believe it is an opportune moment to revisit and update the constraints within such an extended cosmological model.
 The resulting constraints will undoubtedly be of significant value to both the cosmology and particle physics communities.

 The structure of the paper is as follows: Section~\ref{sec:2} outlines the analysis methodology.
 In Section~\ref{sec:3}, we present and discuss the results of our statistical analysis.
 We conclude in Section~\ref{sec:4}.
 A summary of the cosmological parameter constraints is provided in Table~\ref{table:2}.